sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/managed/resume_process.md

-# Resumeing a managed instance
+# Resuming a managed instance

 This page documents how to resume suspended [managed instances](./index.md).
 This is useful when Sales team would like to re-engage a customer again where their managed instance was suspended.